SpiralDevelopment/Bitmex-to-Telegram/README.md

 ## Make Telegram Bot Private

 You need to make sure that no one will use this bot except yourself.
-So, we make the bot so that it will respond only to messages from your telegram account.
+That's why, we make the bot private so it will respond only to messages from your telegram account.

-Run ```main.py``` file, send ```/help``` command in your bot and check the logs.
+* Run ```main.py``` file, now your bot is running
+* Start a conversation with your telegram bot and send ```/help``` command
+* Check the logs in the consolde.
 You get:

 ```
 2020-07-24 20:17:03,612 - bot_manager - INFO - Admin Chat ID: 432156789